Information for Resource Families

 - Notice of all review and permanency hearings, to be served at least 15 days before the hearing.

-Welfare and Institutions Code §§ 293(a)(6), 293(c), 16010.4 (f)(1), California Rule of Court § 5.534(n)
+Welfare and Institutions Code §§ 293(a)(8), 293(c), 16010.4 (e)(1), California Rule of Court § 5.534(k)

 - A written summary of the social worker’s recommendations, to be received at least 10 days prior to the scheduled hearing.
-Please note that depending on the county, tis written summary may only be 1-2 sentences or simply a box that is checked.
+Please note that depending on the county, this written summary may only be 1-2 sentences or simply a box that is checked.

-Welfare and Institutions Code §§ 366.21(c), California Rule of Court § 5.534(n)
+Welfare and Institutions Code §§ 366.21(c), California Rule of Court § 5.534(k)

 - Attend all review hearings, submit any evidence you deem relevant to the Court in writing.

-Welfare and Institutions Code §§ 293(f), 16010.4 (f)(2), California Rule of Court § 5.534(n)
+Welfare and Institutions Code §§ 293(f), 16010.4 (e)(2), California Rule of Court § 5.534(k)

 - A copy of the JV-290 Caregiver Information Form, which allows the caregiver to provide information directly to the court about the child.
-The social worker is required to provide the caregiver with a JV-290 Form, along with information on how to file the JV-290 Form, should be included with the social worker’s written recommendations.
+The social worker is required to provide the caregiver with a JV-290 Form, along with instructions on how to file it, with the social worker’s written recommendations.
 Welfare and Institutions Code §§ 366.21(c), 16010.4 (e)(3), California Rule of Court § 5.534(k)